How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Example timelines

-This timeline shows an example for a medium sized hackathon (between 100 and 150 participants) which aimed to attract entrepreneurs and foster innovative projects that can become successful businesses.
+This timeline shows an example for a medium-sized in-person hackathon (between 100 and 150 participants), which aimed to attract entrepreneurs and foster innovative projects that can become successful businesses.

-\textbf{4 months before the hackathon:} \begin{itemize} \item \textit{Goal:} Fostering the regional development of the start-up ecosystem related to the cyber security domain. \item \textit{Theme:} Cyber security \item \textit{Competition / cooperation:} Decision for a competition style event.
-Teams can win prizes ranging from tech gadgets to start-up coaching and participation in accelerator programs. \item \textit{Duration / breaks:} Discussion about and decision for a tentative date for a 48-hour event starting in the afternoon of the first day and ending in the afternoon of the third day. \item \textit{Agenda:} Discussion about decision for a tentative agenda that includes daily checkpoints, a final pitch presentation and an award ceremony. \item \textit{Participant recruitment:} Creation of an information hub.
-Contacting local universities, start-up hubs, tech companies, accelerator programs and government agencies to spread news about the event through their networks.
-Start of the social-media campaign. \item \textit{Stakeholder involvement:} Discussing with representatives of aforementioned groups about their interest in the event and invitation to participate as mentors, give thematic talks and provide sponsorship and prizes. \end{itemize}
+\textbf{4 months before the hackathon:} \begin{itemize}[leftmargin=0.5cm] \item \textit{Goal:} Fostering the regional development of the start-up ecosystem related to the cyber security domain \item \textit{Theme:} Cyber security \item \textit{Competition / cooperation:} Decision for a competition style event.
+Teams can win prizes ranging from tech gadgets to start-up coaching and participation in accelerator programs. \item \textit{Duration / breaks:} Discussion about and decision for a tentative date for a 48-hour event starting in the afternoon on Friday. \item \textit{Agenda:} Discussion about and decision for a tentative agenda that includes daily checkpoints, a final pitch presentation, and an award ceremony. \item \textit{Participant recruitment:} Creation of an information hub.
+Contacting local universities, start-up hubs, tech companies, accelerator programs, and government agencies to spread news about the event through their networks.
+Start of the social-media campaign. \item \textit{Stakeholder involvement:} Discussion with representatives of aforementioned groups about their interest in the event and invitation to participate as mentors, give thematic talks, and provide sponsorship and prizes. \end{itemize}